Ravenloft: 5th edition

 In 2016, Barovia (one of the main locations within Ravenloft) was the main setting for adventure module Curse of Strahd which acts as an adaptation of the original Ravenloft module for the 5th edition of Dungeons & Dragons.
-The adventure states: "the lands of Barovia are from a forgotten world in the D&D multiverse [...].
+The adventure states: "The lands of Barovia are from a forgotten world in the D&D multiverse [...].
 In time, cursed Barovia was torn from its home world by the Dark Powers and bound in mist as one of the Domains of Dread in the Shadowfell".
 The module was developed in-house by the Wizards of the Coast team, led by Christopher Perkins, with story contributions by original creators Tracy and Laura Hickman.
-Charlie Hall, for Polygon, explained that "Instead of reinventing the wheel, principle [sic] designer Chris Perkins brought in the module's original writers — the husband and wife team of Tracy and Laura Hickman — to create the very best version of the famous module yet. [...]
+Charlie Hall, for Polygon, explained that "instead of reinventing the wheel, principle [sic] designer Chris Perkins brought in the module's original writers — the husband and wife team of Tracy and Laura Hickman — to create the very best version of the famous module yet. [...]
 Tracy and Laura have been hosting nearly annual sessions of the original Ravenloft at their home, for friends and family, over the course of decades.
 When Perkins asked for their input, they flew out to meet with the team.
 The result was a torrent of ideas for new locations, characters and encounters".
+Ravenloft was also the setting of the limited series comic Dungeons and Dragons: Shadows of the Vampire (2016) written by Jim Zub, and illustrated by Max Dunbar and Nelson Daniel.

-Wizards of the Coast announced a new edition of the Curse of Strahd module, entitled Curse of Strahd: Revamped.
-It was released on October 20, 2020.
+Wizards of the Coast released a new edition of the Curse of Strahd module, entitled Curse of Strahd: Revamped, on October 20, 2020.
 This module is the first released with the publisher's new focus on diversity and inclusion.
 Wizards of the Coast stated that "the adventure includes the latest errata and a revised depiction of the Vistani" who are based on stereotypes about the Romani people.

-In February 2021, Wizards of the Coast announced a new Ravenloft campaign sourcebook, Van Richten's Guide to Ravenloft (2021), which introduces other Domains of Dread to the edition.
+Wizards of the Coast released a new Ravenloft campaign sourcebook, Van Richten's Guide to Ravenloft (2021), which introduces other Domains of Dread to the edition.
 It was published on May 18, 2021.
+The limited series comic Ravenloft: Orphan of Agony Isle (2022), by writer Casey Gilley and artist Bayleigh Underwood, then featured the mad scientist Viktra Mordenheim, the Darklord of Ravenloft's Lamordia domain introduced in Van Richten's Guide to Ravenloft.
+The novel Ravenloft: Heir of Strahd (2025), by Delilah S. Dawson, was the first Ravenloft novel to be published in 17 years.